 PLAB 1

 The GMC offers PLAB 1 exams four times throughout the year, both within the UK and at a number of overseas locations.

-The places are limited and in high demand; to find available places and test locations, you need to register for a GMC online account.
+To find available places and test locations, you need to register for a GMC online account.
 You can find more information about ‘when and where you can take PLAB 1’, including overseas test locations, here.

 PLAB 2